-- Always turn off the unit and disconnect power before cleaning or maintenance. - Any maintenance or repairs should be performed by an authorized technician. - Only use a soft, dry cloth to wipe the unit clean.
+- Always turn off the unit and disconnect power before cleaning or maintenance. - Contact an authorized service technician for repair or maintenance.
+Improper repair and maintenance may cause water leakage, electrical shock, or fire, and may void your warranty. - Only use a soft, dry cloth to wipe the unit clean.
 If the unit is especially dirty, you can use a cloth soaked in warm water to wipe it clean.

-CLEANING INDOOR UNIT
+CLEANING THE INDOOR UNIT

 - Do not use chemicals or chemically treated cloths to clean the unit. - Do not use benzene, paint thinner, polishing powder or other solvents to clean the unit.
-They can cause the plastic surface to crack or deform. - Do not use water hotter than 104°F (40°C) to clean the front panel.
-This can cause the panel to deform or become discolored.
+They can cause the plastic surface to crack or deform.
+Use of volatile cleaners may cause re, resulting in injury or death. - Do not use water hotter than 104°F (40°C) to clean the front panel.
+This can cause the panel to deform or become discolored. - Do not use water to clean the inside of the indoor unit.
+This can destroy insulation and cause electrical shock.